 The HIPAA Privacy Rule does not directly indicate what information triggers a reasonable basis to believe that it could be used to identify an individual, but it does provide a standard for "de-identification" of protected health information.
-Health information is not individually identifiable if the following has been removed: names; all geographic subdivisions smaller than a State, including street address, city, county, precinct, zip code, and their equivalent geocodes (except for the initial three digits of a zip code if, according to the current publicly available data from the Bureau of the Census, the geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people); all elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; all ages over 89 and all elements of dates (including year) indicative of such age (except that such ages and elements may be aggregated into a single category of age 90 or older); telephone numbers; fax numbers; electronic mail addresses; social security numbers; medical record numbers; health plan beneficiary numbers; account numbers; certificate/license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web Universal Resource Locators (URLs); internet Protocol (IP) address numbers; biometric identifiers, including finger and voice prints; full face photographic images and any comparable images; and any other unique identifying number, characteristic, or code.
-45 C.F.R. § 164.514 (b) (2008).
+Health information is not individually identifiable if the following has been removed: names; all geographic subdivisions smaller than a state, including street address, city, county, precinct, zip code, and their equivalent geocodes (except for the initial three digits of a zip code if, according to the current publicly available data from the Bureau of the Census, the geographic unit formed by combining all zip codes with the same three initial digits contains more than 20,000 people); all elements of dates (except year) for dates directly related to an individual, including birth date, admission date, discharge date, date of death; all ages over 89 and all elements of dates (including year) indicative of such age (except that such ages and elements may be aggregated into a single category of age 90 or older); telephone numbers; fax numbers; electronic mail addresses; social security numbers; medical record numbers; health plan beneficiary numbers; account numbers; certificate/license numbers; vehicle identifiers and serial numbers, including license plate numbers; device identifiers and serial numbers; web Universal Resource Locators (URLs); internet Protocol (IP) address numbers; biometric identifiers, including finger and voice prints; full face photographic images and any comparable images; and any other unique identifying number, characteristic, or code.
+45 C.F.R. § 164.514(b) (2009).

 Paragraph (17).
-(Labor-management committee) This definition is taken from the definition of a joint labor-management committee in the proposed regulations implementing GINA.
+(Labor-management committee) This definition is taken from the definition of a joint labor-management committee in the regulations implementing GINA.
 29 C.F.R. § 1635.2(g).
+The training programs should be understood to include on-the-job training programs.

 Paragraph (18).
-(Labor organization) This definition is derived from the definition of labor organization in Title VII, 42 U.S.C. § 2000e (d) (2006), which GINA incorporates by reference, 42 U.S.C. § 2000ff(2)(C) (Supp.
+(Labor organization) This definition is derived from the definition of labor organization in Title VII, 42 U.S.C.
+Section 2000e (d) (2006), which GINA incorporates by reference, 42 U.S.C.
+Section 2000ff(2)(C) (Supp.
 II 2008).
-It omits, however, the federal statutes' requirement that the organization be engaged in interstate commerce.
+See 29 C.F.R. § 1635.2(h).
+The act's definition omits, however, the federal statutes' requirement that the organization be engaged in interstate commerce.
 It is similar to the following definition, which is commonly used in state EEO acts: "Labor organization' means any organization which exists and is constituted for the purpose, in whole or in part, of collective bargaining or of dealing with employers concerning grievances, terms or conditions of employment, or of other mutual aid or protection in connection with employment."
 E.g., Cal.
 Govt.
 Code § 12926 (West 2005); Haw.
 Rev. Stat. § 378-1 (2008); Iowa Code Ann. § 729.6 (West 2003 & Supp.
 2010); N.Y.
 Exec.
 Law § 292 (McKinney 2010).

 Paragraph (19).
 (Labor-organization member).
 This definition is taken from GINA's definition of "member."
 42 U.S.C. § 2000ff(2)(D) (Supp.
-II 2008).
+II 2008); 29 C.F.R. § 1635.2(i).
+For drafting convenience, labor-organization members are grouped with the traditional definition of employee and individuals using an employment agency, training program, or credentialing authority under the term "employee."
+To be parallel to the act's other components of the term employee, the definition includes former labor-organization members and applicants.

 Paragraph (20).
 (Manifested).
-This definition is taken from the proposed EEOC regulations to implement GINA.
+This definition is taken from the EEOC regulations implementing GINA.
 29 C.F.R. § 1635.3(g).
-It is relevant to the definition of family medical history and genetic information in this section and to Section 3, which excludes from the act's coverage medical information about a manifested disease, disorder or pathological condition that is not genetic information.
+It is relevant to the definitions of family medical history and genetic information in this section and to Section 4, which excludes from the act's coverage medical information about a manifested disease, disorder or pathological condition that is not genetic information.